Shaan-Shoukath/MERN-Assignments/Assignment_7/API_SPECIFICATION.md

-# Assignment 7: Planning APIs for My To-Do List App
+# To-Do List API Specification

-## What I'm Building
+## Project Overview

-I need to plan out all the APIs for a to-do list app.
-Basically, I need to figure out what endpoints I need so users can add tasks, view them, edit them, and delete them.
+This document outlines the API design for a comprehensive to-do list application.
+The API provides endpoints for managing tasks with full CRUD operations and additional functionality for filtering, statistics, and bulk operations.

-## The APIs I Need
+## API Endpoints

-### 1. Adding a New Task
+### 1. Create New Task

-**What it does:** When someone wants to add a new task to their list
+**Description:** Creates a new task in the to-do list

 **API Details:**

 - **URL:** `POST /api/todos`
 - **Why POST?** Because I'm creating something new

-**What the user sends me:**
+**Request Body:**

 ```json
 {